lucdew/blog/source/_posts/2004-07-18-french-national-day-photos.markdown

 wordpress_url: http://www.dewavrin.info/?p=137
 categories:
 - general
-tags: []
+tags:
+- misc
 ---
-[Photos](http://www.dewavrin.info/14juillet2004/) from the second floor of the Eiffel tower ofhelicopters in the Paris sky.
+[Photos](http://www.dewavrin.info/14juillet2004/) from the second floor of the Eiffel tower of helicopters in the Paris sky.
 (I missed the "French Patrol"and the English "Red Arrows" aircrafts !)